 W. Alton Jones Professor of Philosophy

-Robert Talisse specializes in contemporary political philosophy, with particular interest in democratic theory and liberalism.
-His most recent work engages issues at the intersection of political philosophy and epistemology.
-In addition, he pursues topics in pragmatism, analytic philosophy, and ancient philosophy.
+Robert Talisse specializes in contemporary political philosophy, with particular interest in democratic theory and political epistemology.
+In addition, he pursues topics in pragmatism, analytic philosophy, argumentation theory, and ancient philosophy.

 Personal Webpage (includes full list of publications and downloadable off-prints)

-Recent graduate seminars include: Egalitarianism; Pragmatism; Contemporary Political Philosophy; Pragmatism and Politics; Responsibility and Global Justice; Deliberative Democracy; Democracy and Religious Conviction; and Political Theory after Rawls.
-At the undergraduate level, Talisse teaches a course in formal logic and various courses in social and political philosophy.
+Recent graduate seminars include: Social Equality; Contemporary Democratic Theory; Liberalism and its Critics; Global Justice; Classical Pragmatism; and Democracy and Religious Conviction.
+At the undergraduate level, Talisse teaches various courses in social and political philosophy.

 Engaging Political Philosophy, Routledge (2016)